top of page

 Sign promotes "Hardy Boys Scavenger Hunt & Mystery" on the Driftscape digital tourism platform, featuring cartoon characters.
 Nearby, a mural and phone display "Roy Brown Mural" info.

-The Downtown Carleton Place BIA, like many small town Business Improvement Areas, faced a familiar challenge: how to bring forgotten stories back to life and drive foot traffic back to the town centre.
+The Downtown Carleton Place BIA, like many small-town Business Improvement Areas, faced a familiar challenge: how to bring forgotten stories back to life and drive foot traffic into the town center.

 Their solution?
-A self-guided, story-rich scavenger hunt powered by Driftscape’s sightseeing app.
+A story-rich, self guided tour and scavenger hunt powered by the Driftscape sightseeing app.

-The town had a hidden gem that most locals had forgotten: renowned children’s author Charles Leslie McFarlane, the creator of the iconic Hardy Boys books.
-With plans to unveil a historical plaque in his honour, the question became: How can we further celebrate this event to draw both locals and visitors to our heritage sites?
-The town needed a high-impact, low-lift way to connect history with discovery.
+With plans to unveil a historical plaque in his honor, the BIA faced a hurdle: How could they celebrate this event in a way that drew both locals and tourists to heritage sites?
+They needed a high-impact, low-lift strategy to connect history with modern discovery.

-• QR code signage at each stop to guide users and add physical visibility.
+• Physical QR Codes: Strategic signage at each stop to guide users and increase visibility.

-• A tour finale at the local library, complete with the commemorative plaque.
+• The Big Reveal: A tour finale at the local library, concluding at the new commemorative plaque.

 The Hardy Boys Scavenger Hunt in the Dirftscape App

-• 1,300+ people completed the tour in just over a month.
+• High Participation: Over 1,300 people completed the tour in just over a month.

-• Local schools integrated the digital tour into field trips and educational programs.
+• Educational Integration: Local schools adopted the tour for field trips and history programs.

-• Residents and tourists praised the creative use of local history and technology.
+• Community Praise: Residents and tourists alike lauded the creative blend of local lore and technology.

-• No additional staff were needed to maintain or run the experience.
+• Resource Efficiency: No additional staff were required to maintain the experience.

-Key Takeaway: By tapping into an authentic local story and framing it as an engaging digital mystery, the Downtown Carleton Place BIA turned a simple plaque dedication into a community-wide event that significantly boosted foot traffic.
+Key Takeaway: By framing an authentic local story as an engaging digital mystery, the Downtown Carleton Place BIA turned a stationary plaque into a dynamic event that significantly boosted foot traffic.

-Several factors contributed to the success of this map-based tour:
+Several factors contributed to the success of this map-based experience:

-• Low-Lift, High-Impact: The Downtown Carleton Place BIA team could launch quickly with minimal effort thanks to Driftscape’s intuitive, no-code tools.
+1. Low-Lift, High-Impact: The BIA team launched the project quickly using Driftscape’s intuitive, no-code tools.

 The Clue Board found digitally and printed at each tour stop